yassato/AraAphidGWAS/README.md

 ### figures

-This directory includes a picture of *A. thaliana*, output figures from R, and figures used for the manuscript
+This directory includes original images, output figures from R, and figures used for the manuscript.

+-   original_GelDoc 2022-10-27 10hr 48min.tif\
+    An original gel image of sqRT-PCR experiments.

+-   FigS_gel_annotation.tiff\
+    Annotated gel image of sqRT-PCR experiments.
+The primer information is available in the supplementary tables of the manuscript.

+-   mutantPhoto.png\
+    A photograph of the wild type and mutant plant cultivated in the lab.

+-   AT3G13882.pdf\
+    Annotations on the ribosomal gene AT3G13882 made using QIAGEN CLC Main Workbench.

+-   database_snapshot.png\
+    Browsing results of GWA-portal phenotypes and 1001 Genome Viewer near Chr3-4579292.

 ### manuscript